🎙️ 1M+ creators use this voice AI — free tier, no CC required

 — Staff Engineer, Series B startup

-"Windsurf's Cascade agent saved me hours on a complex refactoring project.
-The plan-first approach meant fewer mistakes."
+"Windsurf's Cascade saved me hours on a complex refactoring project.
+I described what I wanted and it just did it."

 — Full-stack developer, agency